Dynamic Trunking Protocol (DTP) Explained

 Switchport mode trunk

 This is a permanent mode for trunking on the switch.
-The interface becomes a trunk interface even if the neighboring interface is not a trunk interface.
+The interface becomes a trunk interface even if the neighboring interface is not.

 • Sw1#configure terminal